How to Brew Irish Stout

 Hops

 English hops, such as Fuggle and East Kent Goldings (EKG) should be considered when brewing an Irish Stout, with Fuggles at bittering and EKG for aroma and flavor.
-The main objective when hopping an Irish stout is to find that balance between the roasty malt and the bitterness of the hops/
+The main objective when hopping an Irish stout is to find that balance between the roasty malt and the bitterness of the hops.

 Yeast

 An Irish yeast will have the nice low ester profile you are looking for in this beer.
 If you want to go the English yeast route, then pick one that has a low ester profile.
-Be forewarned, many English yeasts have a high ester profile.
-White Labs WLP004 Irish Ale and Wyeast 1084 Irish Ale are good choices.
-Follow the temperature recommendations with any yeast that you pick.

 Mash Temperature

 Mash temperature is very important to achieve a good dry stout.
 The right mash temperature will convert the complex sugars into simple sugars that can be fermented out.
-A mash temperature between 140°F and 150°F (60°C – 65°C) will give you the most beta amylase activity.

 Irish Stout the By the Numbers